Skip to main content

 Answer: B

-A gaming PC uses approximately 1,400 kWh per year on average.
-That is 10 times the power consumed by 10 gaming consoles.
+A gaming PC can use approximately 1,400 kWh per year, which is equal to the energy used by 10 game consoles.
 Learn tips to reduce power consumption for gaming at www.energystar.gov.

 3. Which uses less energy...